 Each foreign officer has three sponsors.
 One sponsor is a member of the U.S. Military stationed at Ft.
 Leavenworth.
 One sponsor family is from the Lansing/Leavenworth community and one sponsor family is from the Greater Kansas City People to People Chapter.

-The 2017-2018 class consists of a 120 international student delegation representing 90 countries is the largest to attend the class for mid-career officers since the college moved to its current location in 2007.
-It also features 4 female international officers.
+A typical class consists of approximately 115 international students representing over 95 countries.
 International military education began at Fort Leavenworth in 1894.
-Since then, more than 8,000 international officers from 164 countries have attended classes alongside their United States counterparts.
+Since then, more than 8,000 international officers from 165 countries have attended classes alongside their United States counterparts.

 International students from CGSC have been extremely successful in their military careers.
 Nearly half of the international students who graduate from the course go on to achieve general officer rank.
 The college’s International Hall of Fame includes 262 international officers from 71 countries who have achieved the position of Chief of their nation’s Army or higher.
 Twenty seven course graduates have become heads of state.